-QuikSCAT null values are listed as zeros in the Level 2B Product.
+SeaWinds null values are listed as zeros in the Level 2B Product.
 The Level 2B Product does, however, contain adequate information so that users can easily distinguish null values from actual zero values.

 The Level 2B Product contains null values whenever a wind vector cell has fewer than four ambiguities.
 In those situations, the Level 2B Product lists zeros for all of the data elements associated with each unneeded ambiguity in that wind vector cell.
-Clearly, these zero values should be interpreted as null values.
+These zero values should be interpreted as null values.

-For example, if all the wind_dir values for the WVC at array location [210,34] are equal to zero, and num_ambigs is equal to 3, then the wind_dir[210,34,0], wind_dir[210,34,1] and wind_dir[210,34,2] are true zero values.
-On the other hand, wind_dir[210,34,3] is a null value.
-The SDS objects for wind_speed, wind_speed_err, wind_dir_err and max_likelihood_est should be interpreted similarly.
+For example, if all the wind_dir values for the WVC at array location [210,34] are equal to zero, and num_ambigs is equal to 1, then wind_dir[210,34,0] is a true zero value.
+On the other hand, wind_dir[210,34,1], wind_dir[210,34,2] and wind_dir[210,34,3] are null values.
+The SDS objects that represent wind_speed, wind_speed_err, wind_dir_err and max_likelihood_est should be interpreted similarly.